rajdee/posthtml-classes/README.md

 Type: `boolean`
 Default: `true`

-Set `true` if you want to save the file, or `false` if you want to save to buffer (in next version).
+Set `true` if you want to save the file, or `false` if you want to copy to clipboard (Mac/Win/Linux).

 #### `filePath`